 Start your resolutions early this year by maintaining pristine oral health this holiday season.
 Taking care of your teeth is one of the first things to start when bettering your overall health.
 Start off by following these simple instructions to begin your journey to pearlier whites while avoiding pesky oral ailments.

 • Floss in between each and every tooth to remove plaque and food particles.
-If left alone, food particles turn into bad bacteria like plaque and eats away at the enamel, causing cavities and other oral problems.
+If left alone, food particles turn into bad bacteria like plaque and eat away at the enamel, causing cavities and other oral problems.

 • Brush at least twice a day if not three times a day.
 Brush every morning and evening, after lunch brushings are suggested as well to remove bacteria and food lodged in between teeth and gums.